BhavanaVanjani/41-Bhavana-Vanjani-Msc-CS-Part-1/SEM 1/Data Science/description.md

-// The folder consists of all practicals of Data Science
+// This folder consists of all practicals of Data Science